 Leadership means “the position or function of a leader, a person who guides or directs a group”, but what does great leadership look like?

 It’s International Leadership Week, and the theme for 2021 is ‘Leadership re-invented’.
 Over the week, inspirational leaders from around the globe have delivered insightful webinars on the subject of leadership.
-For more information and to catch the closing podcast click here.

 Inspired by International Leadership Week 2021, Progeny looks to its Leadership Team to share their thoughts on what leadership means to them.